Picovoice/cheetah/README.md

 #### File-Based Demo

 The demo transcribes a set of audio files provided as command line arguments.
 The demo has been tested using Python 3.6.
-Note that the files need to be single-channel, 16KHz, and 16-bit linearly encoded.
+Note that the files need to be single-channel, 16KHz, and 16-bit linearly-encoded.
 For more information about audio requirements refer to [pv_cheetah.h](/include/pv_cheetah.h).
 The following transcribes the WAV file located in the resource directory.